-The colourless acid is found in various plant oils and is essential for the skin to function.
+The colorless acid is found in various plant oils and is essential for the skin to function.

-In cosmetics, this ingredient is used in the formulation of moisturisers, cleansers, serums, makeup removal, eye makeup, and hair care.
+In cosmetics, this ingredient is used in the formulation of moisturizers, cleansers, serums, makeup removal, eye makeup, and hair care.

 See our linoleic acid guide to answer your questions like what are the skin care benefits of linoleic acid and what are the side effects of linoleic acid beauty products.

 Clinique for Men Anti-Age Eye Cream